Information About SURCA: Presentation Categories

-SURCA features multiple categories in which students can enter and compete, depending on the focus of their mentored project.
-NOTE: Categories are not “by college” or “by major.”
+SURCA features multiple presentation categories in which students can enter and compete, depending on the focus of their mentored project.
+Please note that these categories are not “by college” or “by major.”
+The right category for your project is determined by its topic and the field you are working within.

 Engineering and Physical Sciences